vacu/ai-vector-search-semantic/readme.txt

 == Description ==

-Transform your WooCommerce search with AI-powered semantic technology. **AI Vector Search** delivers lightning-fast, highly relevant results that understand customer intent, not just keywords.

-### 🎯 Key Features

-**Three Flexible Modes:**
-* **Lite Mode (Default)** - Zero-config local TF-IDF search with synonyms and stopwords.
-No external services required.
-* **Self-Hosted Supabase** - Full-text + vector search on your own Supabase infrastructure.
-You control the data and configuration.
-* **Managed API Service** - Let us host the entire stack (Supabase + OpenAI).
-Just activate with your license key and we handle the infrastructure, updates, and scaling.

-**Smart Search:**
-* Full-text PostgreSQL search with instant results
-* AI semantic understanding via OpenAI embeddings (optional)
-* SKU, EAN, UPC, ISBN partial matching
-* Hybrid search combining multiple methods

-**AI Recommendations:**
-* Similar products on detail pages
-* Smart cart-based upsells
-* Shortcode, Gutenberg block, and Elementor widget support

-**Analytics & Insights:**
-* Search volume, success rate, and CTR tracking
-* Zero-result alerts for merchandising opportunities
-* Popular search terms and click tracking

-**Professional Tools:**
-* WP-CLI commands for schema management and sync
-* Encrypted API key storage with master key support
-* Auto-sync on product updates
-* Woodmart theme integration

-### 🔒 Security & Pricing

-**Security:**
-All API keys encrypted in your WordPress database.
-Self-hosted mode gives you complete data control.
-HTTPS-only communications.

-**Costs:**
-* **Lite Mode:** Free, runs locally with no external dependencies
+**Stop losing customers to poor search results.** AI Vector Search transforms your WooCommerce store's search experience with intelligent, AI-powered technology that understands what your customers are really looking for - not just matching keywords.

+Whether you run a small boutique or manage thousands of products, this plugin delivers lightning-fast, highly relevant search results that increase conversions and improve customer satisfaction.

+### 🚀 Why AI Vector Search?

+Traditional WooCommerce search fails when customers use different words, misspellings, or partial product codes.
+Our plugin solves this with three powerful search modes you can choose based on your needs:

+**Lite Mode (Default - Free Forever)**
+Works instantly after installation with zero configuration.
+Uses advanced TF-IDF algorithms with synonym expansion and stopword filtering.
+Perfect for stores under 1,000 products or budget-conscious merchants.
+No external services, APIs, or monthly costs required.

+**Self-Hosted Supabase Mode**
+Unlock enterprise-grade search on your own infrastructure.
+Get PostgreSQL full-text search combined with optional AI semantic understanding via OpenAI embeddings.
+Your data stays in your Supabase project - you maintain complete control.
+Includes partial SKU/EAN/UPC/ISBN matching, hybrid search strategies, and scales to millions of queries.
+Free tier supports 50,000 queries/month.

+**Managed API Service Mode**
+Let us handle everything.
+Simply activate with your license key and we manage the entire stack - Supabase hosting, OpenAI integration, infrastructure updates, scaling, and maintenance.
+You focus on your store, we handle the complex search infrastructure.

+### ✨ Powerful Features That Drive Sales

+**Intelligent Search Technology:**
+* **Semantic Understanding** - AI knows "running shoes" and "jogging sneakers" mean the same thing
+* **Fuzzy Matching** - Handles typos and misspellings gracefully
+* **SKU & Product Code Search** - Find products instantly by partial EAN, UPC, ISBN, or SKU
+* **Hybrid Search** - Combines full-text, semantic, and code-based search for best results
+* **Lightning Fast** - Search happens on optimized PostgreSQL infrastructure, not your WordPress server

+**AI-Powered Recommendations:**
+* **Similar Products** - Automatically suggest related items on product pages using AI similarity
+* **Smart Cart Upsells** - Show intelligent recommendations based on what's already in the cart
+* **Multiple Display Options** - Use shortcodes, Gutenberg blocks, or Elementor widgets anywhere on your site
+* **Category-Aware** - Recommendations understand product relationships and categories

+**Search Analytics Dashboard:**
+* Track search volume, success rates, and click-through rates
+* Identify popular search terms to optimize inventory
+* Get alerted when customers search for products you don't stock yet
+* Export analytics data for deeper analysis
+* Make data-driven merchandising decisions

+**Professional Setup & Management:**
+* **WP-CLI Commands** - Professional schema installation, testing, and product sync via command line
+* **Auto-Sync** - Products automatically sync when saved or updated
+* **Batch Processing** - Handle large catalogs efficiently with intelligent batching
+* **Health Monitoring** - Built-in status checks and diagnostics
+* **Encrypted Security** - API keys stored with enterprise-grade encryption and master key support

+**Seamless Integrations:**
+* **Woodmart Theme** - Native integration with Woodmart's live search
+* **Elementor** - Drag-and-drop cart recommendations widget
+* **Gutenberg** - Native blocks for easy content integration
+* **Developer Friendly** - Comprehensive hooks and filters for customization

+### 🎯 Perfect For

+* Stores frustrated with default WooCommerce search limitations
+* Large catalogs (1,000+ products) needing better discovery
+* Stores with complex product variations and attributes
+* Multi-language or international stores
+* Merchants wanting to increase average order value with smart recommendations
+* Developers seeking modern, scalable search infrastructure

+### 🔒 Security & Transparency

+**Your Data, Your Control:**
+All API keys are encrypted in your WordPress database.
+Self-hosted mode keeps your product data in your own Supabase project.
+The Managed API mode processes your data securely in isolated environments.
+All communications use HTTPS/TLS encryption.

+**Transparent Pricing:**
+* **Lite Mode:** Free forever, runs locally
 * **Self-Hosted Supabase:** Free tier includes 50,000 queries/month.
-Optional OpenAI costs ~$0.05-$1.00 per 1,000 products (one-time)
+Optional OpenAI embeddings cost ~$0.05-$1.00 per 1,000 products (one-time setup cost only)
-* **Managed API Service:** Subscription-based pricing.
-We handle all infrastructure costs and maintenance.
+* **Managed API Service:** Subscription-based pricing includes all infrastructure costs

+**No Data Lock-In:**
+You always maintain access to your product data.
+Switch modes or export your data anytime.

+### 🏆 What Makes This Different?

+Unlike other search plugins that require expensive third-party subscriptions or complex setups, AI Vector Search gives you complete flexibility.
+Start free with Lite Mode, upgrade to self-hosted infrastructure when you grow, or let us manage everything with the API service.
+You choose the approach that fits your business model and budget.

+Built by developers for developers, with comprehensive documentation, WP-CLI support, and extensibility via WordPress hooks and filters.

 == 📦 Installation ==